Bashar-Syouri/Code-201-Reading-Notes/read-08.md

 **Page Sizes**

-Because screen sizes and display resolutions vary so much, web designers often try to create pages of around 960-1000 pixels wide (since most users will be able to see designs this wide on their screens).
+Because screen sizes and display resolutions vary so much, web designers often try to create pages of around 960-1000 pixels wide (since most users will be able to see designs this wide on their screens ).

+&copy; 2021